- What is myRA?

 The money you put into your myRA is invested in a U.S. Treasury retirement security that safely earns interest at the same variable rate as investments in the Government Securities Investment Fund (G Fund) of the federal government’s Thrift Savings Plan.
 The G Fund is a retirement option offered to federal employees, members of the uniformed services, and their beneficiaries.

-- Can I choose to invest the money I put in a myRA in another investment fund or in the stock market?
+- How can I invest the money I put in a myRA in another investment fund or in the stock market?

 If you have saved with myRA but want to invest in another investment, you can transfer or roll over the funds from your myRA account to a private-sector Roth IRA that offers other investments at any time.
-For more information, see the FAQ section on Managing the Account, particularly the Maturity, Transfers, and Rollovers topic in that section.
+For more information, see the FAQ questions about Rollovers.

 - What is the interest rate for a myRA?